Outpatient Treatment Services

 The way to determine what treatment option will be most effective for your patient is to complete a patient referral form so they can meet with one of our clinicians for an initial assessment.
 After this thorough evaluation, our expert clinicians will suggest the best course of treatment for your patient.
 This could be therapy, medication, a combination of both therapy and medication, the Day Program, or a second opinion for specialized consultation.

-90-Minute Intitial Evaluation
+90-Minute Initial Evaluation

 The initial evaluation is conducted by a reproductive psychiatrist or clinical therapist.
 The purpose of the initial evaluation is to gather medical, biological, psychological, and social history, as well as basic information to best inform a treatment plan.